Battle of Berlin: South

+Among the 58th Guard Rifle Division participants was Lieutenant Charles Thau, the Soviet officer at the center of the widely published "East Meets West" photograph of the Elbe linkup.

+These manoeuvres had broken the German forces south of Berlin into three parts.
+The German 9th Army was surrounded in the Halbe pocket.
+Wenck's 12th Army, obeying Hitler's command of 22 April, was attempting to force its way into Berlin from the southwest but met stiff resistance from 1st Ukrainian Front around Potsdam.
+Schörner's Army Group Centre was forced to withdraw from the Battle of Berlin, along its lines of communications towards Czechoslovakia.

 Between 24 April and 1 May, the 9th Army fought a desperate action to break out of the pocket in an attempt to link up with the 12th Army.
 Hitler assumed that after a successful breakout from the pocket, the 9th Army could combine forces with the 12th Army and would be able to relieve Berlin.
 There is no evidence to suggest that Generals Heinrici, Busse, or Wenck thought that this was even remotely strategically feasible, but Hitler's agreement to allow the 9th Army to break through Soviet lines allowed many German soldiers to escape to the west and surrender to the United States Army.

-At dawn on 28 April, the youth divisions Clausewitz, Scharnhorst, and Theodor Körner attacked from the south-west toward the direction of Berlin.
+At dawn on 28 April, the youth divisions Clausewitz, Scharnhorst, and Theodor Körner attacked from the southwest toward the direction of Berlin.
 They were part of Wenck's XX Corps and were made up of men from the officer training schools, making them some of the best units the Germans had in reserve.
-They covered a distance of about 24 km, before being halted at the tip of Lake Schwielow, south-west of Potsdam and still 32 km from Berlin.
+They covered a distance of about 24 km, before being halted at the tip of Lake Schwielow, southwest of Potsdam and still 32 km from Berlin.
 During the night, General Wenck reported to the German Supreme Army Command in Fuerstenberg that his 12th Army had been forced back along the entire front.
 According to Wenck, no attack on Berlin was possible.
 At that point, support from the 9th Army could no longer be expected.
 In the meantime, about 25,000 German soldiers of the 9th Army, along with several thousand civilians, succeeded in reaching the lines of the 12th Army after breaking out of the Halbe pocket.
 The casualties on both sides were very high.
 Nearly 30,000 Germans were buried after the battle in the cemetery at Halbe.
 About 20,000 soldiers of the Red Army also died trying to stop the breakout; most are buried at a cemetery next to the Baruth-Zossen road.
 These are the known dead, but the remains of more who died in the battle are found every year, so the total of those who died will never be known.
 Nobody knows how many civilians died but it could have been as high as 10,000.